What is 3D TV?

 3D TV: What you need to know

-- Glasses: you'll need to wear glasses to watch 3D, so ensure they're as comfortable as possible.
+- Glasses: You'll need to wear glasses to watch 3D, so ensure they're as comfortable as possible.
 TVs don’t always come with free pairs of 3D glasses, or may not have enough pairs for your whole family, so check before buying.
 If you wear spectacles and find it uncomfortable to put the 3D glasses over the top, you can buy clip-on 3D glasses or lenses.

-Active 3D vs passive 3D: What type should you buy?
+Active 3D vs passive 3D

 There are two main 3D technologies - passive and active - and each has its own pros and cons.
 The big TV manufacturers have adopted both technologies, although LG has mostly focussed on passive 3D, while Panasonic, Samsung and Sony are more involved with active 3D.